-The TSMP (1976-2003) was a state water quality-monitoring program managed by the State Water Resources Control Board (SWRCB, 2007 and 2013).
+The TSMP (1976-2003) was a state water quality-monitoring program managed by SWRCB (SWRCB, 2007 and 2013).
 Its objective was to provide statewide information on the occurrence of toxic substances by monitoring water bodies with known or suspected water quality impairment.
-Staff from the California Department of Fish and Wildlife (CDFW), then known as the California Department of Fish and Game, collected Common Carp, Largemouth Bass, and Smallmouth Bass from Big Bear Lake between 1984 and 2001, as part of the program.
-Common Carp and Largemouth Bass were analyzed for chlordanes, DDTs, dieldrin, mercury, selenium, and toxaphene.
-Smallmouth Bass were analyzed for mercury.
+California Department of Fish and Wildlife (CDFW) staff, then known as the California Department of Fish and Game, collected Channel Catfish and Largemouth Bass from Legg Lake during 1984 - 1992, as part of the program.
+All fish samples were analyzed for mercury and selenium.